rukzuk/devdocs/src/sphinx/module_tutorial/js_module_api.rst

 .. js:function:: refresh(unitId *opt* )

+	:param String unitIdoptional:

+	.. raw:: html

-	:param String unitIdoptional: The id of the unit which should be re-rendered
+		The id of the unit which should be re-rendered